-Let us read an imaginary example of the discussions that can take place in the Legislative Assembly.
+Let us read an imaginary example of discussions that can take place in the Legislative Assembly.

-MLA (1): Honourable Speaker, due to lack of rain for the past three years, the groundwater level in my constituency has decreased too much.
-The Government has not taken any steps in this regard.
+MLA (1): Honourable Speaker, due to lack of rains for the past three years, the groundwater level in my constituency has reduced to a great extent.
+Government has not taken any steps in this regard.
 Moreover, there has been an increase in the number of borewells.
-I wish to know from the Honourable Minister the steps being taken for underground water conservation.
+I wish to know from the Honble Minister the steps being taken for underground water and Hydrology.